PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 ## Summary

-All GUI applicatons follow the same basic principles.
-Elm may be relatively new, but you can look right back to the MVC pattern and find the same basics needs being met:
+All GUI applications follow the same basic principles.
+Elm may be relatively new, but you can look right back to the MVC pattern and find the same needs being met:

-You need to accept input from the user and the world, you need to convert the input into model/state updates, you need to render the model into a view, and you need to be able to subsequently affect the outside world.
+You need to accept input from the user and the world, you need to convert the input into model/state updates, you need to render the model into a view, and you need to be able to subsequently affect the outside world and feedback into the loop.

 All GUI design patterns / architectures work like this, but they differ in the details and the focus / importance they place on the different relationships between the core pillars of the Model, View, and Controller, and the exact forms those things take.

 As a thought exercise: Consider how these things manifest in the API's of other popular frontend solutions you may be familiar with.
-What are the implications of more tightly coupled view and state?
+What are the implications of a more tightly coupled view and state?
 What kind of apps are possible with a weaker / strong notion of the controller?
-What happens when you state using reactive values / data-binding?
-None of them are wrong, but they all represent trade-offs that will affect your experience when developing in these frameworks.
+What happens to rendering and testing, when you start using reactive values / data-binding?
+None of these considerations are right or wrong, but they all represent trade-offs that will affect your experience and enjoyment when developing in these frameworks.

-The Elm architecture emphasises the importance of decoupling state from the presentation from the update lifecycle.
-It's elegant use of pure functions, immutable data, and unidirection event flows produce an architecture pattern that, in terms of being able to reason about and test your application, I think is hard to beat.
+In technical terms, the Elm architecture emphasises the importance of decoupling the state, from the presentation, from the update lifecycle.
+It's elegant use of pure functions, immutable data, and unidirectional event flows produce an architecture pattern that, in terms of being able to reason about and test your application, I think is hard to beat.
+More than that, on a human level, I think it potentially offers the most pleasant and enjoyable way to build complex GUI applications.

-The next conceptual challenge though, is how to scale it.
+The next conceptual challenge is how to scale it.